-- 4. Financial due diligence check carry out checks that the funds will be utilised correctly, the businessBusiness Growth Service is viable, the project is as described in the application, there is no potential for reputational damage and the project will deliver the outcomes as set out - 5.
-State aid check that there has been independent legal advice soughtwholly owned by the applicant and the grant administrator has checked this CPCA. - 6:-Financial processes for payments and repayments-establish the routines for financially managing the share-holding and repayment requirements - 7.
-Legal agreements/contracts develop shareholding agreements-ensure legal advice is in place to agree contracts with applicants - 8.-Audit arrangements establish mechanism for financial audit of accounts
+- 1. Establish evaluation panel create a panel of representatives who will appraise the applications and ensure there are sufficient funds available and that projects are prioritised according to outcomes and need - 2.
+Receiving Applications administrative support to receive and check applications. - 3.
+Reviewing Applications administrative support to check applications are complete and all associated documentation supporting the application is included - 4.
+Financial due diligence check carry out checks that the funds will be utilised correctly, the business is viable, the project is as described in the application, there is no potential for reputational damage and the project will deliver the outcomes as set out - 5.
+State aid check that there has been independent legal advice sought by the applicant and the grant administrator has checked this - 6.
+Financial processes for payments and repayments establish the routines for financially managing the share-holding and repayment requirements - 7.
+Legal agreements/contracts develop shareholding agreements- ensure legal advice is in place to agree contracts with applicants - 8.
+Audit arrangements establish mechanism for financial audit of accounts